Lilly Fellows Program in the Humanities and the Arts

 Two-Year Lilly Postdoctoral Teaching Fellowships

-Lilly Postdoctoral Fellows will have the opportunity for at least one fall semester to teach in the Christ College Freshman Program.
+Lilly Postdoctoral Fellows will have the opportunity for at least one fall semester to teach in the Christ College First-Year Program.

 Christ College was founded nearly fifty years ago as an interdisciplinary honors college.
 While Christ College students maintain a major in one of Valparaiso University’s other colleges, they participate in an intense, interdisciplinary curriculum that complements their disciplinary training.

-The primary question of the Freshman Program is, “What does it mean to flourish as a human being?”
-That question guides the approach to the philosophical and religious texts Christ College students consider in the Freshman Program.
+The primary question of the First-Year Program is, “What does it mean to flourish as a human being?”
+That question guides the approach to the philosophical and religious texts Christ College students consider in the First-Year Program.
 Students engage texts directly, learning to interpret demanding material and discussing the readings with peers under the guidance of Christ College faculty.

-For an overview of a typical Fall Semester in the Christ College Freshman Program, please see a sample syllabus here: Christ College Freshman Program Fall 2018 Syllabus.
+For an overview of a typical Fall Semester in the Christ College First-Year Program, please see a sample syllabus here: Christ College Freshman Program Fall 2018 Syllabus.